 Now you understand my commitment, and I can start this article.

-The five signs address the employee and the employer.
+The four signs address the employee and the employer.
 For most of my professional career, I was an employee.
 Consequently, I argue from the employer's perspective, but this is only a stylistic choice.

-Here are my Five Signs of the Lack of Training Culture.
+Here are my Four Signs of the Lack of Training Culture.

 - Learning is not an integral part of your profession